NPU Allocation

 Container Creation Guidelines

-This section summarizes common requirements and options when using RBLN NPUs with Docker.
+This section summarizes common requirements and options for using RBLN NPUs with Docker containers.

 RSD Group Management